|Price||$32 List||$21 List|

-An ill-fitting mask affects not only comfort but also protection.
-If the mask is too large and falls off the wearer's nose, the fit compromises its ability to provide protection.
+If your mask is too large and falls off your nose, its ability to provide protection will be compromised.
 And if it's too small, the discomfort may lead you to remove it prematurely.
-Both of these things defeat the purpose of wearing the mask in the first place.
+Both of these things defeat the purpose of wearing a mask in the first place.

 Some masks in our test suite sit a little far off the face, while others are too tight.
 We found that the best fitting masks have a combination of an adjustable nose bridge wire and ear straps.
 Our top performers in this category are the WeddingStar and BAGGUU.

 Some of us enjoy a good outfit change, but others prefer one option that works in multiple scenarios.
 Having a mask that looks professional for work, won't fog up your glasses, and is comfortable enough to exercise in is rather hard to find.
 That is why versatility is an important metric to consider.

 Coming in for a tie at first place is the Perry Ellis and the BAGGU.
 The pleated Perry Ellis is a comfortable set of three differently patterned masks that offer a little added variety.
 And the BAGGU set, which is also a set of three, offers multiple colors and patterns.
 Those who wear glasses will be happy to hear this mask works well, while gym-goers will especially appreciate this mask is breathable enough to work out in.